 Despite its apparent complexity, this data model fits readily into the CIDOC-CRM scheme: every component readily finds a place within the extensive set of classes and properties that it provides.
 Undertaking this exercise in the context of CIDOC-CRM, rather than beginning with an entirely blank sheet, proved a highly effective way of concentrating attention on the essentials of what such a data model is trying to do.
 The constraints and discipline of working within the context of the broader model ensured a coherent overall scheme was readily produced.

-This was particularly important is allowing the definition of the four core components at the centre of the diagram.
-It is important to separate out the abstract concept of an ‘image’ from its physical or digital manifestations and the work of art that it depicts.
+This was particularly important in the definition of the four core components at the centre of the diagram.
+It is important to separate out the abstract concept of an ‘image’ from its physical or digital manifestations and the work of art in which it is instantiated.
 It is to this abstraction that classification metadata about an iconographic subject is most effectively attached and so its definition as a symbolic object is an essential part of the model.
-Without CIDOC-CRM as a prompt, it would have been possible to conflate this abstract but essential concept with its manifestations and so lose important descriptive functionality from the model.[NB: the entity ‘image’ effectively refers to that which is described by one or more branches of the iconographic taxonomy, e.g. ‘Religious Iconography – Virgin Mary – Virgin and Child’ + ‘Secular Iconography – Symbols – Swallow’ to describe an image of the Virgin and Child accompanied by a swallow; that particular image could occur in more than one work of art, e.g. a painting by Domenico da Zanobi (already in the database) and another by Carlo Crivelli (not yet in the database).
-Theoretically, assigning a specific ID to the ‘image’ (as separate from the work of art) could create a further form of interoperable content above and beyond the branches of the taxonomy, e.g. the image ‘Virgin and Child with Swallow’ could be ‘Image XXXX’ in the Iconographic Database and others resources might link a work of art showing this image directly to our ‘Image XXXX’ (instead of having to link to two branches of the taxonomy)]
+Without CIDOC-CRM as a prompt, it would have been possible to conflate this abstract but essential concept with its manifestations and so lose important descriptive functionality from the model.

 Stage two: serializing the model